-Transfusion Research Centre
+Transfusion Research Center

 In our laboratories, we conduct translational scientific research into blood transfusion.
 We research biological, chemical and medical issues in relation to collecting, preparing, storing and transfusing blood products (red blood cells, plasma and platelets).
 Particular emphasis is placed on platelets and their role in dealing with hemorrhages.
 The findings of the research carried out by the TReC are published internationally in authoritative journals and contribute to enhancing transfusion medicine.